 5) Make sure to avoid scam artists.
 Remember, if an agent or publisher asks you for a fee, check their credibility at the sites below:

-6) Make sure to also check out sites about query letter writing.
-You can see examples of queries and corresponding advice to improve the queries and sending queries to agents and publishers.
-Two examples are:
+6) Make sure to also check out sites about query letter writing, and find examples of queries and corresponding advice on how to improve them before sending to agents and publishers.
+Two sites where you can find examples are:

 7) When you’re ready to write your query letter, remember to write with your mind and your heart.
 Be yourself and don’t over analyze things.
 The more you over think things, the more you worry, and the more you panic, the more you will create mistakes.